-What I’m going to discuss here is the difference between “Plain English” and “plain language” as the terms are used in the UK – and sometimes elsewhere.
+What I’m going to discuss here is the difference between “plain language” and “Plain English” as the terms are used in the UK – and sometimes elsewhere.
+And there’s a bit more to it than “plain language” usually being written in sentence case, whereas “Plain English” usually does get capitals.

 Plain English is a series of techniques